Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Human Preference Dataset v2

 \subsection{Statistics}

 HPD v2 comprises a test split and a training split.
-The test split consists of 400 groups of images, with each group containing 9 images generated from a text-to-image generative model.
-For ``Photo'' style, we add one more image from the COCO Captions dataset~\cite{cococaptions} (thus 10 in total).
+The test split consists of 400 groups of images.
+Among them, 300 groups use prompts from DiffusionDB~\cite{wang2022diffusiondb}, and 100 groups use prompts from COCO Captions~\cite{cococaptions}.
+Each group contains 9 images generated from a text-to-image generative model.
+For the 100 groups using prompts from COCO Captions~\cite{cococaptions}, we add one more real image from the COCO Captions dataset~\cite{cococaptions}.
 Each group in the test set is annotated by 10 distinct annotators to ensure more stable evaluation and to enable the study of diversity in human preference, resulting in 153,000 binary comparisons.
 The training split of HPD v2 contains 107,515 groups of images, each containing 4 images from 4 models (or real image), ranked by one annotator, which corresponds to 645,090 human binary comparisons.
-96.5\% of prompts in the training set are unique.
+28,172 prompts in the training set are from COCO Captions~\cite{cococaptions}, while others are from DiffusionDB~\cite{wang2022diffusiondb}.